ltjaasks/CSE-Project/README.md

 - Kubernetes (Deployment of the application)
 - Python 3.10+ (Programming language)
 - Pytest (Test runner & testing framework for Python)
-- Pytest-BDD (For writing BDD tests)
+- Pytest-BDD (BDD framework for Pytest)

 The project can be run locally: